bifurcationkit/BifurcationKit.jl/README.md

 `] add BifurcationKit#master`

-## Website

-The package is located [here](https://github.com/rveltz/BifurcationKit.jl).

 ## Plugins

-Most of the are located in the organization [bifurcationkit](https://github.com/bifurcationkit):
+Most of the plugins are located in the organization [bifurcationkit](https://github.com/bifurcationkit):

 - [DDEBifurcationKit.jl](https://github.com/bifurcationkit/DDEBifurcationKit.jl) bifurcation analysis of delay differential equations (DDE)
-- [AsymptoticNumericalMethod.jl](https://github.com/bifurcationkit/AsymptoticNumericalMethod.jl) provides the numerical continuation algorithm **Asymptotic Numerical Method** (ANM) which is to be used
+- [AsymptoticNumericalMethod.jl](https://github.com/bifurcationkit/AsymptoticNumericalMethod.jl) provides the numerical continuation algorithm **Asymptotic Numerical Method** (ANM) which can be used directly in `BifurcationKit.jl`
-- [GridapBifurcationKit.jl](https://github.com/bifurcationkit/GridapBifurcationKit) bifurcation analysis of PDEs solved using the Finite Elements Method (FEM) thanks to the package [Gridap.jl](https://github.com/gridap/Gridap.jl).
+- [GridapBifurcationKit.jl](https://github.com/bifurcationkit/GridapBifurcationKit) bifurcation analysis of PDEs solved with the Finite Elements Method (FEM) using the package [Gridap.jl](https://github.com/gridap/Gridap.jl).
 - [PeriodicSchurBifurcationKit.jl](https://github.com/bifurcationkit/PeriodicSchurBifurcationKit.jl) state of the art computation of Floquet coefficients, useful for computing the stability of periodic orbits.

 ## Examples of bifurcation diagrams